playcanvas/developer.playcanvas.com/docs/tutorials/real-time-multiplayer.md

 });
 ```

 Glitch will automatically re-run the server every time you finish typing.
 Once you’ve copied this, you should get an error.
-Click on the `Logs` button on the left side of the screen to open up the server console.
+Click on the `Logs` button at the bottom of the window to open up the server console.
 Here you can see any server output, as well as the errors.
 You should see `Error: Cannot find module 'socket.io'`.

 ![Opening the log](/img/tutorials/multiplayer/glitch-error.png)